jseonkim/APJC-TechSummit-2018-java-microservice-workshop/readme.md

 - 8080 port for module-03-mysql
 - 8081 port for module-03-ddb

+If you want to build a docker image for the application, then copy JAR file into your working directory and run following commands.

-For example, if you build a docker img of module-03-mysql.
+For example, if you build a docker img of module-03-mysql. the copy module-03-mysql-0.1.0.jar into **module-04** directory.

 ```
 cd ../module-04
 cp ../module-03-mysql/target/module-03-mysql-0.1.0.jar .